Deals and flows analysis in the high-yield bond market

 Purpose of the deals

-Seven deals were priced last week.
-Five for refinancing, one for general corporate purposes, and one for the spin-off.
+Six deals were priced last week.
+Three for refinancing, two for leveraged buyout, and one for acquisition.

-In the next part, we’ll analyze deals priced last week and pricing trends.
+In the next part, we’ll analyze the deals priced last week and pricing trends.